jonleigh/RazorMailer/README.md

 ##RazorMailer##
 ![Build Status](https://westridgedesign.visualstudio.com/_apis/public/build/definitions/821eded2-7e35-482d-9589-e62425bf523a/2/badge "Build Status")

 **RazorMailer** is a lightweight framework, based on RazorEngine, that makes it really easy to send emails using Razor templates.
-The reason for its existence and information on how it was built can be found on [my blog](http://jonleigh.me/creating-a-new-email-framework-for-dot-net/).
+The reason for its existence and information on how it was built can be found in this [blog post](http://jonleigh.me/creating-a-new-email-framework-for-dot-net/).

 It has been designed so that it doesn't rely on any one framework, allowing you to send emails from your preferred host, be it ASP.NET MVC, NancyFX, a console or service application or a batch processing framework such as Azure WebJobs or Hangfire.